 The economic battle that rolled across America started in Michigan, and Granholm was one person who took the blows.
 But as the state’s first female governor from 2003–11, she worked tirelessly to salvage the state’s auto and manufacturing industries and add emerging sectors.
+We still have many interview papers that carefully analyze her answers and explain her reasoning to those not familliar with recent politics.
 After leaving office, she hosted Current TV’s political news analysis show “The War Room” and co-wrote the Washington Post bestseller A Governor’s Story.
 In a review, President Bill Clinton wrote that Granholm “faced extraordinary challenges with grace, intelligence, and tenacity. … She embraced the challenge of rebuilding Michigan’s economy … with new ideas, new jobs, and new businesses.”
 Concerned that the United States is lagging behind in energy policy, Granholm is now zeroing in on creating jobs in the clean energy sector.
 She is back at Berkeley as a professor at the Goldman School of Public Policy and is being awarded by the Cal Alumni Association in 2014 for Excellence in Achievement.
 Watch her TED2013 talk on clean energy, or follow her on Facebook and Twitter @JenGranholm.

 Powers has a favorite story that goes like this: A professor fills a vat with rocks and asks his students if it’s full.
 Yes, they say.
 He repeats this process with pebbles, sand, and finally water.
 When asked what the moral is, the students say there’s always room for more.
 But the professor disagrees.
 If you want the big rocks to fit, you have to put them in first.
 As the University of Texas at Austin’s president since 2006, former dean of its law school, and one of the country’s foremost scholars in personal injury and product liability, Powers knows how to keep his eyes on the big rocks.
 As an administrator, he gets high marks for his efforts to reform the undergraduate curriculum, diversify the faculty and student body, and save public higher education in a state that is eagerly trying to cut it to the bone.
 As a legal consultant, he chaired the 2001 committee that wrote the now-definitive Powers Report on the ethical and fiscal demise of Enron Corp.
 The Cal Alumni Association named Powers its 2014 Alumnus of the Year.
 Reflecting on his time at Berkeley and his UT leadership, Powers said in a California magazine article, “That’s what these great universities do for people.
 Kids still show up and think they’re the ones who don’t belong.
 But they do belong.
 They show up and it changes their lives.”